Swaminarayan: Temples and ascetics

-Swaminarayan ordered the construction of several Hindu temples and he had built six huge temples by himself and installed the idols of various deities such as Radha Krishna Dev, Nara-Narayana Dev, Laxminarayan Dev, Gopinathji Maharaj, Radha Raman Dev and Madanmohan Lalji.
+Swaminarayan ordered the construction of several Hindu temples and he had built six huge temples by himself and installed the idols of various deities such as Radha Krishna, Nara-Narayana, Laksmi Narayana, Gopinath, Radha Ramana, and Madanamohana.
 The images in the temples built by Swaminarayan provide evidence of the priority of Krishna.
 Disciples of Swaminarayan composed devotional poems which are widely sung by the tradition during festivals.
 Swaminarayan introduced fasting and devotion among followers.
 He conducted the festivals of Vasant Panchami, Holi, and Janmashtami with organization of the traditional folk dance raas.

-The first temple Swaminarayan constructed was in Ahmedabad in 1822, with the land for construction given by the British Imperial Government.
+The first temple Swaminarayan constructed was in Ahmedabad in 1822, with the land for construction given by the Company Government.
 Following a request of devotees from Bhuj, Swaminarayan asked his follower Vaishnavananand to build a temple there.
 Construction commenced in 1822, and the temple was built within a year.
 A temple in Vadtal followed in 1824, a temple in Dholera in 1826, a temple in Junagadh in 1828 and a temple in Gadhada, also in 1828.
 By the time of his death, Swaminarayan had also ordered construction of temples in Muli, Dholka and Jetalpur.

 From early on, ascetics have played a major role in the Swaminarayan sect.
 They contribute towards growth and development of the movement, encouraging people to follow a pious and religious life.
-Tradition maintains that Swaminarayan initiated 500 ascetics as paramhansas in a single night.
-Paramhansa is a title of honour sometimes applied to Hindu spiritual teachers who are regarded as having attained enlightenment.
-Paramhansas were the highest order of sannyasi in the sect.
-Prominent paramhansas included Muktanand Swami, Gopalanand Swami, Brahmanand Swami, Gunatitanand Swami, Premanand Swami, Nishkulanand Swami, and Nityanand Swami.
+Tradition maintains that Swaminarayan initiated 500 ascetics as paramahamsas in a single night.
+Paramahamsa is a title of honour sometimes applied to Hindu spiritual teachers who are regarded as having attained enlightenment.
+Paramahamsas were the highest order of sannyasi in the sect.
+Prominent paramahamsas included Muktanand Swami, Gopalanand Swami, Brahmanand Swami, Gunatitanand Swami, Premanand Swami, Nishkulanand Swami, and Nityanand Swami.